-That Time the Grateful Dead Kicked Up Some Rustic Dust on ‘Workingman’s Dead’
+When the Grateful Dead Kicked Up Dust on ‘Workingman’s Dead’

 The Grateful Dead spent almost a year in total making their second and third studio albums, Anthem of the Sun and Aoxomoxoa.
-When they resurfaced on June 14, 1970 with Workingman's Dead, the world saw that they didn't want to fuss over the songs.
-Or anything else, for that matter.
+When they resurfaced on June 14, 1970, with Workingman's Dead, it was evident they didn't want to fuss over the songs ... or anything else for that matter.

 Along with American Beauty, which was released later in the year, Workingman's Dead signaled a creative turning point for the Dead.
 Live/Dead may best represent the Dead experience on record, but the band's two 1970 folk albums are musically more interesting and, ultimately, more satisfying.